Social Cognition (journal)

 Social Cognition is a bimonthly peer-reviewed academic journal covering social and cognitive psychology.
 It was established in 1982 and is published by Guilford Press.
 It is the official journal of the International Social Cognition Network.
-The editor-in-chief is Jeffrey Sherman (University of California at Davis).
+The editor-in-chief is Keith Maddox, (Tufts University).
 According to the Journal Citation Reports, the journal has a 2015 impact factor of 1.286.